Language demographics of Quebec: Montreal

 There are today three distinct territories in the Greater Montreal Area: the metropolitan region, Montreal Island, and Montreal, the city.
 (The island and the city were coterminous for a time between the municipal merger of 2002 and the "demerger" which occurred in January 2006.)

 Quebec allophones account for 9% of the population of Quebec.
 The vast majority of them (88%) reside in Greater Montreal.
 Anglophones are also concentrated in the region of Montreal (80% of their numbers).

 Francophones account for 65% of the total population of Greater Montreal, anglophones 12.6% and allophones 20.4%.
 On the island of Montreal, the francophone majority dropped to 46.96% by 2011, a net decline since the 1970s owing to francophone outmigration to more affluent suburbs in Laval and the South Shore (fr.
 Rive-Sud) and an influx of allophone immigrants.
 The anglophones account for 16.64% of the population and the allophones 35.24%.

 Bilingualism

-According to the 2016 census, the rate of bilingualism in English and French is at 44.5 percent, a figure which continues to grow at a much faster rate in Quebec than in the rest of Canada.
+According to the 2016 census, the rate of bilingualism in English and French was 44.5 percent, a figure which continued to grow at a much faster rate in Quebec than in the rest of Canada.
 Bilingual speakers represented 42.6 percent in 2011, and 40.6 percent in 2006 (in 2016, it was 17.9 percent in Canada overall, up from just at 17.5 percent in 2011).

 While 44.5 percent of the total population of Quebec reported being bilingual in 2016, this figure rose to 70 percent for those aged 14 to 17.

 Almost 90 cities, towns or boroughs in Quebec are considered officially bilingual, a designation allowing them to offer services, post signage and mail communications in the country's two official languages.